martinmergili/mujoco_playground/mujoco_playground/_src/locomotion/solo8/README.md

   This file already implements most shared functionality (e.g., observation-related data), making it easy to define new tasks on top of it.

 - `solo8_constants.py`
-  Contains robot-specific constants used across environments.
+  Contains robot- and environment-specific constants, including XML paths, sensor names, and foot-related definitions.
+  It ensures consistent naming and configuration across all environments and tasks.

-- `trotting_demonstration_trajectory.py`
+- `trotting_gait_tracking.py`
-  Defines reference trajectories for imitation learning.
+  - Needs to be renamed
+  - Description needs to be extended: Comprises our from-scratch approach (tries to generate a trotting gait pattern through RL with random exploration - no prior knowledge, depends heavily on reward structure)

 ---

 ### `solo8/xmls/`
-Contains all MuJoCo XML files describing the robot and simulation setup.
+Contains all MuJoCo XML files (MJCF) describing the robot and simulation setup.

 - `solo8_mjx_feetonly.xml`
-  Main robot model used in simulation (geometry, joints, actuators, etc.)
+  Main robot model used in simulation.
+It defines the full Solo8 system, including
+  - Kinematics (floating base + 4 legs - front/hind, left/right, each consisting of a hip and knee joint)
+  - Dynamics (masses, inertias, joint limits, damping)
+  - PD-controlled actuators
+  - Relevant sensors (IMU, velocities, foot positions, contact sensors).

+  Collision handling is intentionally simplified: collisions are disabled globally and only enabled for the **feet**, meaning that only foot–ground contacts are considered.
+This improves simulation stability and is sufficient for locomotion tasks like trotting.

+  For more complex environments, this model can be extended by enabling additional collision geometries and contact interactions.

 - `scene_mjx_feetonly_flat_terrain.xml`
-  Defines the simulation scene and environment, and imports the robot model
+  Defines the simulation environment and includes the Solo8 robot model.
+It sets up a simple flat terrain with a plane ground, basic lighting, textures, and rendering settings.

-- Additional XML files:
-  - `actuators.xml` – actuator definitions
-  - `contacts.xml` – contact configuration
-  - `floorplane.xml` – ground plane
-  - `sensors.xml` – sensor setup
-  - `shared.xml` – shared components
-  - `world_unconstrained.xml` – world definition
+  The floor is configured to only interact with the robot’s feet (matching the collision setup in the robot model), ensuring stable and efficient contact simulation.

+  A predefined **`home` keyframe** specifies the robot’s initial pose, including base position/orientation and joint configuration.
+This provides a consistent starting state for simulations and training.

 - `meshes/`
   Contains all mesh files used for rendering